 Templates Should Not Be Compiled in Isolation

-Earlier, when we discussed using concepts to add constraints to templates, a question kept circling in my mind: if I add a precise concept constraint to the parameters of advance—say, requiring it to be exactly random_access_iterator—wouldn't input_iterator be shut out?
+When we discussed using concepts to constrain templates earlier, a question kept circling in my mind: if I add precise concept constraints to the parameters of std::advance, such as requiring it to be a random_access_iterator, wouldn't that leave forward_iterator out in the cold?
 Would I have to write a bunch of overloads for different iterator categories, each advancing in a different way?
-Isn't that just falling back into the old trap of unstable interfaces—having to go back and modify the declaration of advance every time I support a new iterator type?
+Doesn't this lead us back to the old problem of interface instability—every time I support a new iterator type, I have to go back and modify the declaration of std::advance?

 Honestly, this problem bothered me for quite a while.
-I used to think that with concepts, "splitting templates apart to compile in isolation" should be the ideal state—each template checked independently, passing on its own, and then assembled.
-But seeing this iterator advancement example completely woke me up: you actually can't do that, and you shouldn't.
+I used to think that with concepts, "splitting templates to compile in isolation" should be the ideal state—each template checked independently, passing on its own, and then assembled.
+But seeing this example of advancing iterators, I had a sudden realization: we can't actually do that, and we shouldn't even try to.

 First, Let's Look at a Seemingly Simple Problem

-You might ask, what does "compiling a template in isolation" mean?
-My understanding is this: when the compiler sees a template definition, it judges whether the template is valid solely based on the concept constraints on the template signature, without looking at what operations the actual types passed in at the call site can provide.
+You might ask, what does "compiling templates in isolation" mean?
+My understanding is this: when the compiler sees a template definition, it judges whether the template is legal solely based on the concept constraints in the template signature, without looking at what operations the specific type passed in during actual instantiation can provide.

 Let's look at the std::advance function.
-Its job is to advance an iterator forward by n steps.
-For different iterator categories, the advancement method is completely different: random_access_iterator can directly += n in one step, while input_iterator doesn't have += and can only ++ one by one.
+Its job is to advance an iterator by n steps.
+For different iterator categories, the method of advancement is completely different: a random_access_iterator can simply use += to get there in one step; whereas a forward_iterator doesn't have += and can only ++ one by one.

-I used to think that input_iterator not having += was some kind of "defect" in the standard, or at least a limitation that should be fixed.
-But that's not the case—there are solid reasons why input_iterator doesn't provide +=.
-It represents the abstraction of "can only advance one step at a time, not jump."
-This is a feature, not a defect.
+I used to think that forward_iterator lacking += was some kind of "defect" in the standard, or at least a restriction that should be fixed.
+But the fact is, there is a perfectly good reason why forward_iterator doesn't provide +=—it represents an abstraction of "only moving forward one step at a time, not jumping."
+It's a feature, not a bug.

-I wrote a piece of code to verify this behavior.
-I ran it on my Arch Linux WSL, with GCC 16.1.1 as the compiler, and -std=c++20 enabled.
+I wrote a piece of code to verify this behavior, running on my Arch Linux WSL with GCC 16.1.1 and the -std=c++23 flag enabled.

 #include <vector>